Home

 f) describing the hardships faced by settlers at Jamestown and the changes that took place to ensure survival.

-g) describing the interactions between the English settlers and the native peoples, including the contributions of Powhatan to the survival of the settlers.
+g) describing the interactions between the English settlers and the native peoples, including the contributions of Powhatan to VS.4 The student will demonstrate knowledge of life in the Virginia colony by

 a) explaining the importance of agriculture and its influence on the institution of slavery.